membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 Tha last but not least is to take elements and links together into a proper structure:

-A structure here is `Membrane.ParentSpec` [docs](https://hexdocs.pm/membrane_core/Membrane.ParentSpec.html).
-You can also declare here other options if needed.
-In our pipeline `ParentSpec` will contains only children elements and links between them:
+The structure here is `Membrane.ParentSpec` [docs](https://hexdocs.pm/membrane_core/Membrane.ParentSpec.html).
+You can also declare other options here if needed.
+In our pipeline `ParentSpec` will contain only children elements and links between them:

 ```elixir
 spec = %ParentSpec{children: children, links: links}